-- Trazodone immediate-release oral tablet is only available as generic drug.
+- Trazodone oral tablet is available as a generic drug.
+It doesn’t have a brand-name version.

 - Trazodone is used to treat depression.

 Trazodone oral tablet is a prescription drug.
-Trazodone immediate-release oral tablet is available only as a generic drug.
-Generic drugs usually cost less.
-Trazodone extended-release oral tablet is only available as the brand-name drug Oleptro.
+It’s available only as a generic drug.
+Generic drugs usually cost less than brand-name drugs.

 Why it’s used